jrromero/evoflow_awc/README.md

 ### Datasets and partitions

-Collection of datasets used in the experimentation, together with their train/test partitions
+Collection of datasets used in the experimentation, together with their train/test partitions, as well as the description of the class distribution of the 22 datasets.

 ### Evoflow